ShengzhiWu/tooppy/README.md

 ## The Numbering of Vertices and Elements

 The finite element method (FEM) solution domain is composed of a series of square/cubic/hypercubic elements with edge lengths of 1, and the number of elements is the product of the entries in the `resolution`.
 The vertices are the endpoints of the elements and outnumber the elements by one along each axis.
-For example, if `resolution=[2, 3, 5]`, there are $2 \times 3 \times 5 = 30$ elements and $3 \times 4 \times 6 = 72$ vertices.
+For example, if `resolution = [2, 3, 5]`, there are $2 \times 3 \times 5 = 30$ elements and $3 \times 4 \times 6 = 72$ vertices.

 Constrains and loads are defined on the vertices and must follow the vertex numbering.
 The mask and solution results are defined on the elements and follow the element numbering.